Indicates required field (*)

 Please write a one page personal statement indicating your goals in attending summer school in the United Kingdom.
 Detail what you hope to gain from the course and how it will affect your teaching.
 Your statement should give evidence of your qualifications, writing abilities, motivation and adaptability to new circumstances.
 (Upload as PDF).

 Please note: This is a 2 tier application process.
 Once accepted and awarded a TLab Fellowship by the ESU, the TLab applicant must then apply and be accepted by the British Summer School program.
 Most ESU TLab scholarship recipients are accepted into their first choice program.
 However, these programs have limited availability.
 The Globe is extremely competitive.
-Final acceptance is determined and notified by the UK institution in Spring 2018, not the ESU.
+Final acceptance is determined by the UK institution, not the ESU, and notified Spring 2019.

 Please have two professional letters of recommendation ready to submit if you are selected for an interview from another faculty member and the principal of your school.